Key Facts

 Are there any other sugar-free ways to make my food taste sweet (without adding sugar substitutes)?

 Yes!
 There are plenty of other sugar-free ways to make your foods more flavorful without adding sugar substitutes.
 Experiment with adding spices such as nutmeg and cinnamon to yogurt, cooked cereals, cookies, or coffee.
-You can also consider adding flavors such as vanilla and cocoa powder to puddings and baked goods.
+You can also consider adding flavors such as vanilla extract and unsweetened cocoa powder to puddings and baked goods.

-There are also many options for natural sugar-free sweeteners that you may want to give a try.
+There are also many options for natural sweeteners that you may want to give a try.
 These include things like maple syrup, honey, agave, coconut sugar and beet sugar.
 All of these sweeteners will still turn into sugar in the body so if you are told to limit sugar for certain medical conditions, these should be limited as well.

 The majority of foods that you eat daily should come from nutrient-dense foods and drinks like fruits, vegetables, whole grains, lean protein, dairy, and water.
 Eating foods from a variety of food groups in a balanced way, similar to MyPlate, will ensure your body is getting the nutrition it needs.